- Master of Health Administration (M.H.A.)

 Graduates find employment in a variety of professions, including management and/or planning positions in:

 Why Study Health Administration at Grand Valley?

-- Grand Valley offers research opportunities to all graduate students.
+- Research opportunities.
 Some students will collaborate with faculty on ongoing research projects and other students will find or create research opportunities independently.

 - Learning takes place using state-of-the-art equipment and instructional materials.

-- Class sizes are small and there is a nice blend of professors with practical experience, diverse specialties, and immense academic knowledge.
+- Small class sizes and professors with practical experience, diverse specialties, and immense academic knowledge.